bitcoin/bitcoin/test/README.md

 #### Running the tests

-Individual tests can be run by directly calling the test script, eg:
+Individual tests can be run by directly calling the test script, e.g.:

 ```
 test/functional/wallet_hd.py